b3h3moth/UnixCentric/doc/biblio.md

 # UnixCentric Bibliography

-The list include all the books which have been useful for the writer, that any Unix Developer should read at least once in his or her life.
+The list include only a printed books.

 ## Unix Systems Programming